Last updated on March 13th, 2022 at 06:12 pm

 If you want a real adventure, head up to Loiyangalani, on the southern shores of Lake Turkana where they hold the annual Lake Turkana Festival, a gathering of 13 of the local tribes.

 A bit further north still is Sibiloi National Park, close to the Ethiopian border.
 The main downside is that it’s a bit of a mission to get to this region, but well worth the effort if you do make the journey.

 In terms of cities, Tanzania doesn’t have the same cosmopolitan vibe as Kenya but Moshi, Arusha and Dar es Salaam are all fun cities to visit and there are lots of things to keep you busy in between safaris.

-Two of my favourites things to do are hiking to the Materuni Waterfall in Moshi and visiting the hot springs that lie between Moshi and Arusha.
+Two of my favourites things to do are hiking to the Materuni Waterfall (above) in Moshi and visiting the hot springs that lie between Moshi and Arusha.

 And whilst Kenya has some great hikes, so does Tanzania, including Mount Meru, Ol Doinya Lengia and Africa’s highest and most iconic mountain, Mount Kilimanjaro.
 I’ve climbed Kili twice and love writing about it, as it’s one of the best things I’ve ever done.

 If you love incredible scenery and hiking, the Usambara Mountains which lie between Moshi and Dar es Salaam are another place to add to your itinerary.
 I’ve written more about the Usambaras in my Tanzania Itinerary, and I definitely recommend a visit if you have the time.